 ENABLED column to indicate the

 instruments for which to collect events.
-The table also has a
+The table also has

 TIMED column to indicate which

 events produced by the instrument have

 NULL for the